codsen/codsen/packages/easy-replace/README.md

 ## Usage

 The ideal use case for `easy-replace` is when you need complex lookarounds, such as "replace this only when there is something on the left, but also, if there's some things on the right, include them too, yet there can't be such and such on the right".
-Yes, you could solve this using a regex, but it's faster to skip regex solutions and simply use this library.
+Yes, you could solve this using a regex ([if it exists at all](#rationale)), but it's faster to skip regex solutions and simply use this library.

 ## API